Onlynfk/django-react-todo-app/README.md

 $ git clone https://github.com/Onlynfk/django-react-todo-app.git
 $ cd django-react-todo-app
 ```
-3. Install [pipenv](https://pypi.org/project/pipenv/), a python virtual environment manager.
-Install backend dependencies and run migrations to create database.
-Default database is SQLite.
+* Install [pipenv](https://pypi.org/project/pipenv/), a python virtual environment manager.

 * Before you start you are to open  two terminals one for backend and another for frontend

-4. Now ensure you are in root directory to install the backend servers (first terminal)
+3. Now ensure you are in root directory to install the backend servers (first terminal)
 ```
 $ pipenv shell
 $ pip install -r requirements.txt